patchew-project/qemu/docs/devel/migration.rst

 forgot to migrate.
 This is best solved using a subsection.

-A subsection is "like" a device vmstate, but with a particularity, it has a Boolean function that tells if that values are needed to be sent or not.
+A subsection is "like" a device vmstate, but with a particularity, it has a Boolean function that tells if that values are needed or not.
 If this functions returns false, the subsection is not sent.
 Subsections have a unique name, that is looked for on the receiving side.

 On the receiving side, if we found a subsection for a device that we don't understand, we just fail the migration.
 If we understand all the subsections, then we load the state with success.
-There's no check that a subsection is loaded, so a newer QEMU that knows about a subsection can (with care) load a stream from an older QEMU that didn't send the subsection.
+There's no check that an optional subsection is loaded, so a newer QEMU that knows about a subsection can (with care) load a stream from an older QEMU that didn't send the subsection.

 If the new data is only needed in a rare case, then the subsection can be made conditional on that case and the migration will still